“Change is not mandatory. Neither is survival”.

 2. Governance Events and Cadences

-Eating one’s own dog food in matters of governance signifies conviction in the basic pillars of agile delivery; small batches of work delivered in short, fixed time boxes, with feedback loops built in to support regular inspection and adaptation.
+Eating one’s own dog food in matters of governance signifies conviction in the basic pillars of agile delivery; small batches of work delivered in short time boxes, with feedback loops built in to support regular inspection and adaptation.
 All of which should operate at a sustainable pace to avoid overloading teams and creating excessive stress and fatigue.

 Transformation governance is provided via a series of events designed to support the following activities: